DataDog/datadog-cdk-constructs/README.md

 - Installing and configuring the Datadog Lambda library for your [Python][1] and [Node.js][2] Lambda functions.
 - Enabling the collection of traces and custom metrics from your Lambda functions.
 - Managing subscriptions from the Datadog Forwarder to your Lambda and non-Lambda log groups.
-- `datadog-cdk-constructs-v2` REQUIRES Node version 14+
-- Otherwise, using the two versions is identical.

 ## AWS CDK V1 vs AWS CDK V2
 Two versions of Datadog CDK Constructs exist, `datadog-cdk-constructs` and `datadog-cdk-constructs-v2`.
 These two support the use of `AWS CDK V1` and `AWS CDK V2` respectively.

 - Please pay attention to the version of AWS CDK you are using (All new users are likely to be using AWS CDK V2, and this is recommended)
 - If you are using AWS CDK V1, please instead install/import `datadog-cdk-constructs` rather than `datadog-cdk-constructs-v2`
+- datadog-cdk-constructs-v2 REQUIRES Node version 14+, while datadog-cdk-constructs-v1 still supports Node 12.
+- Otherwise, the use of the two packages is identical.

 ## npm Package Installation: